 If you save on content marketing, you can do that in my opinion.

 Only those who have enough resources at their disposal can achieve real success.
-For small projects, it is enough to rauszushauen 2-3 posts a month in places.
+For small projects, it is enough to write 2-3 posts a month in places.
 It does not always have to be paddled.
 Even small campaigns can be successful and reach (realistic) goals such as higher visibility, more visitors.

 4. You expect immediate results